-The result is that the Supreme Court’s precedent and agency guidance on structural presumptions are now practically zombie doctrines in any but the clearest-cut (very strong or very weak) merger cases.
+The result is that the Supreme Court’s precedent and agency guidance on structural presumptions are zombie doctrines in any but the clearest-cut (very strong or very weak) merger cases.
 The presumption remains on the books.
 Courts in their decisions and enforcers in their investigations still pay it its dues by starting the analysis with market shares.
-But, too often, this is a formality.
-The analysis of actual competitive effects, as a practical matter, has become the real battleground.
+But, more often, the analysis of actual competitive effects has become the real battleground in merger cases.

 Economic structuralism in monopolization enforcement

 Economic structuralism was not a phenomenon limited to merger enforcement.
 In the first step of a monopolization case, courts at one time would rely heavily on market shares to establish that a company was “dominant.”